MariadlRosa-1224/isles-of-vielora/races/graveborns/ghost.md

   **level x:**

   **Spiritual link** Link themself to a person strengthening both of them but at the cost that the ghost will share the wounds of the person they linked themselves to.
+If the target is willing it allows temporary possession.

   **The curse** Links themself to a person to haunt them and feed off them as a parasite.